 RECOVERY TRIAL PROTOCOL

-This protocol describes the RECOVERY Trial, a randomised trial among patients hospitalised for COVID-19, influenza, and community-acquired pneumonia related to other pathogens (its full title, Randomised Evaluation of COVID-19 ThERapY, reflects its initial focus on COVID-19 alone when it opened in March 2020).
+This protocol describes the RECOVERY Trial, a randomised platform trial among patients hospitalised for pneumonia caused by influenza and other pathogens (its full title, Randomised Evaluation of COVID-19 ThERapY, reflects its initial focus on COVID-19 alone when it opened in March 2020).

-Background: In early 2020, as this protocol was being developed, there were no approved treatments for COVID-19, a disease induced by the novel coronavirus SARS-CoV-2 that emerged in China in late 2019.
-The UK New and Emerging Respiratory Virus Threats Advisory Group (NERVTAG) advised that several possible treatments should be evaluated, including Lopinavir-Ritonavir, low-dose corticosteroids, and Hydroxychloroquine (which has now been done).
-A World Health Organization (WHO) expert group issued broadly similar advice.
-These groups also advised that other treatments would soon emerge that require evaluation.
-Since then, progress in COVID-19 treatment has highlighted the need for better evidence for the treatment of pneumonia caused by other pathogens, such as influenza and bacteria, for which therapies are widely used without good evidence of benefit or safety.
+Background: In early 2020, as the RECOVERY trial was being set up, there were no approved treatments for COVID-19, a disease induced by the novel coronavirus SARS-CoV-2 that emerged in China in late 2019.
+Opening in March 2020, RECOVERY evaluated twenty SARS-CoV-2 therapies, providing reliable evidence about their efficacy and safety that has informed the treatment of patients worldwide.
+Since then, the progress in COVID-19 treatment has highlighted the need for better evidence for the treatment of pneumonia caused by other pathogens, such as influenza and bacteria, for which therapies are widely used without good evidence of benefit or safety.

-Eligibility and randomisation: Eligible patients are randomly allocated between one or more treatment arms, each to be given in addition to the usual standard of care in the participating hospital.
-The study is dynamic, and treatments are added and removed as results and suitable treatments become available.
+Eligibility and randomisation: This protocol (version 28.0) includes treatment comparisons for influenza and community-acquired pneumonia.
+No COVID-19 comparisons are currently open in the trial.
+Eligible patients are randomly allocated between one or more treatment arms, each to be given in addition to the usual standard of care in the participating hospital.
+The study is dynamic, and treatments are added and removed as results and suitable treatments become available, or as new infectious respiratory threats emerge.
 The randomised treatment comparisons in this version of the protocol (which should be checked and confirmed as the current version) are shown in Table 1.
 For patients for whom not all the trial arms are appropriate or at locations where not all are available, randomisation will be between fewer comparisons.

 Table 1: Current comparisons